 PersonalJudith was married firstly to English professor, Benjamin Harrison Lehmann for two years from 1937, and secondly to theatrical producer, Luther Greene, from 1946-51.
 Neither marriage produced children and she said that neither was a "jolly holiday".
 She was subject to speculation about her sexuality throughout her career.

-Judith Anderson died of pneumonia on January 3, 1992, aged 93 in Santa Barbara, California.
+Judith Anderson died of pneumonia on January 3, 1992, in Santa Barbara, California.
+She was aged 93.

 Judith Anderson Academy AwardsNo Wins:

 Forty Little Mothers

 Free and Easy